 - Christmas $50 we set this aside each month

 After going through our budget and making the above, imaginary budget cuts, we calculated that we could lower our monthly spending by $620 to a bare minimum of $2,067 to get by each month, which includes a $328 car payment!
 A year from now when the loan is paid off, our minimum will go down to $1,739.

 With this number in mind, we are extremely confident in our long-term financial security.
 If either of us lost our full-time jobs, the other’s would still cover our monthly expenses.
 Plus, with our side-hustle we have an extra $800-1,000 coming in each month not included in our income on Mint.

 possible eventual recession we have an extra level of financial safety because we know exactly how much we need each month to get by without dipping into our savings.
 We know how much we can get by on if things get desperate.

 We also have a goal to work towards…

 How can we create multiple streams of income outside of our current jobs that can cover our monthly expenses?

-If you’ve never gone through the process of actually making a budget, then I highly recommend checking out my favorite budgeting guide by Jeff Rose, “How to Make a Budget that Actually Works!“.
-Follow the steps he outlines and get yourself on track and on a budget.
+If you’ve never gone through the process of actually making a budget, then I highly recommend checking out either of our budgeting guides: Creating a Zero Based Budget or the 50/30/20 Budgeting Rule.
+Follow the steps and get yourself on track and on a budget.
 After you have a better idea of what your current spending looks like, take the time to follow the simple steps above to create your own recession proof budget.